Important Updates Regarding COVID-19/Executive Order

 Is there a training process?

-Yes, you will be considered on a “Working Test” for your first year with the department.
+Yes, dispatchers are required to become state certified as a communications officer and are provided the necessary training to obtain this certification.
+You will be considered on a “Working Test” for your first year with the department.
 There are many facets to the job.
 The Chief Communications Officer will oversee your training during this time and see that you are given attention in areas you may be having trouble and need extra help.
 Most training will be conducted locally and you will not be required to travel away from the communications center.

 How can I check the status of my application?